 Problem: Solution: High blood glucose 1 to 2 hours after dosing.
 Check adhesion of the Patch to skin, as cannula may have become dislodged or clogged.
 Re-check your blood glucose.
 If blood glucose is still high, remove and replace the Patch.

-High blood glucose (assuming that you ate your usual meals Check the position of the Tan Buttons.
-Remove and replace the Patch if they are locked in the "squeezed in" position. and did your usual physical activity, as eating more than the usual amount of food or not doing your usual activity are possible causes of high blood glucose).
+High blood glucose

+(assuming that you ate your usual meals and did your usual physical activity, as eating more than the usual amount of food or not doing your usual activity are possible causes of high blood glucose).

+Check the position of the tan buttons.
+Remove and replace the Patch if they are locked in the "squeezed in" position.

 Check your blood glucose after 1 to 2 hours, or as recommended by your healthcare professional.
 If glucose continues to rise, discard the Patch and start again with a new Patch.

-Tan Buttons locked.
+Tan buttons locked while wearing the Patch.

 Remove and replace the Patch.

-If the Patch runs out of insulin or the cannula is blocked, the Tan Buttons will signal that no insulin is being delivered by the Tan Buttons locking in the "squeezed in" position.
+If the Patch runs out of insulin or the cannula is blocked, the tan buttons will signal that no insulin is being delivered by the tan buttons locking in the "squeezed in" position.